 For every fact R(t) the algorithm makes a choice b whether or not it should try discarding the fact.
-The fact is discarded if one of the following conditions is satisfied:
+Here, this choice is nondeterministic but, in practice, it could be based on the user preference.
+The fact R(t) is discarded if one of the following conditions is satisfied:

-- () Adding R(t) violates the constraints. - () Adding R(t) does not violate constraints, but b is set to true and adding R(t) implies adding facts that are not present in J and I. - () Adding R(t) leads to inclusion of some previously created banned set.
+- (\) Adding R(t) violates the constraints. - (\\) Adding R(t) does not violate constraints, but b is set to true and adding R(t) implies adding facts that are not present in J and I. - (\\\) Adding R(t) leads to inclusion of some previously created banned set.

-If the fact is discarded even though add it does not violate the constraints, a banned set is added to Banned.
-Finally, if none of the conditions above is satisfied, the fact is added to J.
+If the fact is discarded even though adding it does not violate the constraints, a banned set is added to Banned (line 9).
+Finally, if none of the conditions above is satisfied, the fact is added to J (line 10).

 Before proving that Algorithm 2 is sound and complete, we make several observations.
-First, we note that J is always closed under T_F^ .
-Moreover, J is always consistent because the condition () ensures that facts are added to J only if doing so does not violate the constraints.
+First, we note that J is always closed under $T_F^$ .
+Moreover, J is always consistent because the condition (\) ensures that facts are added to J only if doing so does not violate the constraints.
 Finally, the main loop of Algorithm 2 satisfies the following invariant:

-$$\mathtt{Inv} \equiv \forall B \in Banned.B \not\subset J.$$
+$$\mathtt{Inv} \equiv \forall B \in Banned. \, B \not\subseteq J.$$

 Indeed, the invariant is trivially satisfied before the execution enters the main loop.
-Also, the condition () ensures that facts are added to the constructed instance J only if doing so does not violate Inv.
+Also, the condition (\\\) ensures that facts are added to the constructed instance J only if doing so does not violate Inv.
 Hence, we need only to check that creating a new banned set does not violate the invariant.
-We observe that a new banned set is created only if () or () are satisfied. () implies directly that the new banned set satisfies Inv. () implies this implicitly.
-In this case there exists a banned set B such that $B \subseteq J' = T_F^(J \cup \{R(t)\})$.
+We observe that a new banned set is created only if (\\) or (\\\) are satisfied. (\\) implies directly that the new banned set satisfies Inv. (\\\) implies this implicitly.
+In this case there exists a banned set B such that $B \subseteq J' = T_F^(J \cup \{R(t)\})$ .
 We note that all banned sets contain no fact from I. $B \not\subseteq J$ by Inv.
 Thus, the newly created banned set $B' = J' \setminus (I \cup J)$ is not included in J.